LeonMoreno/Get-Next-Line/README.md

 	🚀 TLDR: The aim of this project is to make you code a function that returns a line, read from a file descriptor.
+	May it be a file, stdin, or even later a network connection, you will always need a way to read content line by line.
+It is time to start working on this function, which will be essential for your future projects.

 ## Key points:
 * Learn a highly interesting new concept in C programming: static variables.